-Finally he said, “Ah, yes, yes.
+When at last he was, he replied, “Ah, yes, yes.
 Well, what I was telling you earlier, sir, is that there’s an old abandoned tower not far from here.
 Not unlike something you’d see in a children’s tale, really; seven levels, though not much room on any of them.
-When I used to work here I used to take Temmy here there after work for some private time, if you know what I mean,” he grinned for a moment, but it faded quickly, “and I think we stashed some old wine there too, though who knows what shape that’s in right now.
+When I used to work here, I used to take Temmy here there after work, for some private time, if you know what I mean,” he grinned for a moment, but it faded quickly, “and I think we stashed some old wine there too, though who knows what shape that’s in right now.
 Might even be some water there, though I wouldn’t rely on it.”

 Even the possibility of water spoke in the place’s favor, and Saché said, “If you can guide us there tomorrow...”